SpikeInterface/spikeinterface/doc/how_to/process_by_channel_group.rst

 We can also sort a recording for each channel group separately.
 It is not necessary to preprocess a recording by channel group in order to sort by channel group.

 There are two ways to sort a recording by channel group.
-First, we can simply pass the output from our preprocessing-by-group method above.
-Second, for more control, we can loop over the recordings ourselves.
+First, we can pass a dictionary to the `run_sorter` function.
+Since the preprocessing-by-group method above returns a dict, we can simply pass this output.
+Alternatively, for more control, we can loop over the recordings ourselves.

-**Option 1 : Automatic splitting**
+**Option 1 : Automatic splitting (Recommended)**

 Simply pass the split recording to the `run_sorter` function, as if it was a non-split recording.
 This will return a dict of sortings, with the keys corresponding to the groups.